popphp/pop-queue/README.md

 instead), so on a `.fifo` queue a job's `delay()` is not applied — the job becomes available immediately, same as if no delay were set.

-And a job can set a soft execution timeout, enforced when the `pcntl` extension is available:
+And a job can set an execution timeout:

 ```php
 // Interrupt the job if it runs longer than 30 seconds
 $job->setTimeout(30);
 ```

+How that timeout is enforced depends on the job type.
+For [CLI command](#cli-commands) jobs it's enforced by `Symfony\Process`, which needs no extension and can actually terminate the spawned child process.
+For callable and application command jobs it's a *soft* timeout enforced with a `pcntl` alarm — so it requires the `pcntl` extension, and without it those jobs run untimed.

 The `isValid()` method is also available and checks both the max attempts and the "run until" setting (which is used more with task objects - see below.)